aiken_design_patterns/linked_list

 For spending an individual element within a linked list and reproducing it

-with an updated data, without affecting the structure of the linked list.
+with updated data, without affecting the structure of the linked list.

 The continuation provides you with: